Overview of the Arms Trade Treaty regulatory implementation package

 - (1) defining brokering;

-- (3) giving the Government of Canada the authority to establish a Brokering Control List, Brokering Permit Regulations, and two other regulations related to brokering.
+- (3) giving the Government of Canada the authority to establish a Brokering Control List, Brokering Permit Regulations, and other regulations related to brokering.

 Definition of “broker”